Shazia Khalid: House arrest

-Her husband, Khalid, in Libya at the time, rushed back to Pakistan to be reunited with his wife.
+Her husband, Khalid, in Libya at the time, rushed back to Pakistan to be with his wife.
 With his support, Shazia reported the crime.

-Following the report, for a period of 2 months, she was put under house arrest in a house in Karachi under the "unofficial protection" of the police, army and Musharraf officials and was not allowed access to doctors, lawyers or visitors of her choice.
+Following the report, for a period of 2 months, she was placed under house arrest in a house in Karachi under the "unofficial protection" of the police, army and Musharraf officials and was not allowed access to doctors, lawyers or visitors of her choice.
 In addition, the crime scene and anything that could be considered as evidence, including the clothes of Dr. Shazia, were tampered with or destroyed.
-When her family was informed some days later, Dr. Shazia and her family were told to keep quiet and dissuaded to register the rape case or speak to the media by the PPL Company representatives, who denied the rape to the media.
+When her family was informed some days later, Dr. Shazia and her family were told to keep quiet and dissuaded to register a rape case or speak to the media by the PPL Company representatives, who denied the occurrence of rape to the media.

-Her husband Khalid said, his grandfather demanded that Khalid divorce her, because he felt, her rape had rendered her a stain on the family honour.
+Her husband Khalid said, his grandfather demanded that Khalid divorce her, because he felt her rape had rendered her a stain on the family honour.
 Khalid refused.
 So the grandfather assembled a mob to kill Shazia.

 Her case led to a violent uprising by the Bugti tribe in Baluchistan province, disrupting the supply of gas to much of the country for several weeks.
 By some accounts, up to 10,000 soldiers and police were brought in to quell the rebellion.
 As the Pakistani authorities attacked the Bugti, President Musharraf promised that the tribesmen would "not know what hit them." and attacks on the Bugti tribesmen were intensified.

 An unusual development occurred, when the then Pakistani President Pervez Musharraf entered the controversy, stating on national television, that the accused officer, named as Captain Hammad, was "not guilty", which led to criticism of Musharraf, a military man himself.
 Both politicians as well as Pakistani human rights lawyer, Asma Jahangir voiced their criticism and concerns following the statement.